 >> Speaker 4: You can't animate an image source.

 >> Rachel Nabors: Nope, can't animate an image source on a background.

 [00:02:22] All right, good question.
 Hope the answer was good too.
-Now, not every element that we want to animate is going to go simply from one state to another, on off, etc. Sometimes we want to run two different animations in rapid succession.
+Now, not every element that we wanna animate is gonna go simply from one state to another, on off, etc. Sometimes we wanna run two different animations in rapid succession.
 What do those look like?
 Well, there's this one thing we can do called, I like to call it actually animation stacking.

 [00:02:50] Say we have the sequenced-thing.
 We have an element want to run two animations one after the other on.
 We could do this technique called animation stacking which is where we put a delay on the second animation so that it runs after the first is completed.
 Here sequence1 takes one second for each iteration, it runs twice.

 [00:03:09] So sequence2, it has a two second duration, two second delay.
 Because it's waiting two times one second before it runs.
 This works all right, I've used it before.
 Specifically on this particular animation.